larscom/ngx-translate-module-loader/README.md

 [![codecov](https://codecov.io/gh/larscom/ngx-translate-module-loader/branch/master/graph/badge.svg?token=5LWR6NXR8B)](https://codecov.io/gh/larscom/ngx-translate-module-loader)

 Highly configurable and flexible translations loader for [@ngx-translate/core](https://github.com/ngx-translate/core).
 Fetch multiple translations (http only) and configure them to your needs.

 Each translation file has it's own **namespace** out of the box so the key/value pairs do not conflict with each other.
-You can disable namespaces or provide your own value as well.

 ## Demo